 "I exhort therefore that supplications, prayers, intercessions, thanksgivings be made for all men.
-This is good and acceptable in the sight of God our Saviour, who willeth that all men should be saved."-1 TIM. ii.
-1-4.
+This is good and acceptable in the sight of God our Savior, who willeth that all men should be saved."
+1 Tim.
+2: 1-4.

-"The Lord is long-suffering to youward, not wishing that any should perish, but that all should come to repentance."-2 PET. iii.
-9.
+"The Lord is long suffering to you-ward, not wishing that any should perish, but that all should come to repentance."
+2 Pet.
+3: 9.

-A FTER Paul had urged that supplications, prayers, and intercessions should be made for all men, he reminds us that we may do so in confident assurance that it is good and acceptable to God, because He willeth that all men should be saved.
+After Paul had urged that supplications, prayers, and intercessions should be made for all men, he reminds us that we may do so in confident assurance that it is good and acceptable to God, because He wills that all men should be saved.
 The knowledge and faith of God's will for all is to be the motive and the measure of our prayer for all.
-What God in heaven wills and works for His children on earth we are to will and work for too.
+What God in heaven wills and works for His children on earth we are to will and work for also.
 As we enter into His will for all, we shall know what we are to do to fulfil that will.
-And as we pray and labour for all, the faith in His will for all will inspire us with confidence and love.
+And as we pray and labor for all, the faith in His will for all will inspire us with confidence and love.